Self-checkout: Scanning while shopping

 An alternative system (self-scanning) consists of a portable barcode scanner that is used by the customer to scan and bag items while shopping.
 When the customer has finished shopping, the scanner is brought to a checkout kiosk, where the information from the barcode scanner is downloaded to the kiosk, usually in conjunction with a customer loyalty card.
 The customer pays and receives a receipt at the checkout kiosk.
 The integrity of the system is maintained through the use of random audits or RFID.
 Stop & Shop uses handheld scanners or mobile phone apps for its "ScanIt!" as-you-go system for customers who want to use it.

 The Walmart-owned warehouse club, Sam's Club, allows customers to download an app and scan items into their cart using a mobile application.
 In summer 2018, Walmart China launched its Wechat-based "Scan and Go" program, allowing customers to scan items into their carts without downloading another mobile app, while paying through Wechat Payment or Alipay.
 The "Scan and Go" program carried 30% of all payments made in Chinese stores, and even improved sales in certain markets by 10%.

 In December 2016, Amazon announced a brick-and-mortar store in Seattle under the name Amazon Go, which uses a variety of cameras and sensors in order to see what customers are putting into their shopping bags.
 The customers scan a QR code when they enter the store through a companion app, which is linked to their Amazon.com account.
 When the customer exits the store, the items in their bag are automatically charged to the account.

 Hybrid systems

 Suppliers like ITAB, NCR, Wincor-Nixdorf, and others have manufactured hybrid checkout systems that allows the checkout counter to be switched between either a cashier operated mode or a customer self-service mode.

 Open-source systems

-Depending on the overall set-up, self-checkout stations in libraries might run on open-source software or commercial software.
+Depending on the overall set-up, self-checkout stations in libraries might run on open-source or proprietary software.

 In 2010, the open-source-self-check project was announced.
 By using hardware and open source software, this library self-checkout system costs less than one-tenth of the commercial version.

 A Java-based open source self-check client for libraries, which has been used at the University of Oxford, is also available under a GPL v3 license.